sara-nl/singularity-course/build-singularity-image.md

    singularity exec python3.simg python python3.py #This may fail
    ```

-   By default singularity bind mounts /home/$USER, /tmp, and $PWD into your container at runtime. to bind more mounts more do the following:
+   By default singularity bind mounts /home/$USER, /tmp, and $PWD (does not always seem to be the case?) into your container at runtime.
+To bind more mounts more do the following:

    ```sh
    singularity exec --bind $PWD:/data python3.simg python /data/python3.py